Installing and getting started#

 example datasets from the seaborn docs (i.e. with

 Otherwise, it is preferable that your example generate synthetic data to

 reproduce the problem.
 If you can only demonstrate the issue with your

 actual dataset, you will need to share it, ideally as a csv.

 If you’ve encountered an error, searching the specific text of the message before opening a new issue can often help you solve the problem quickly and avoid making a duplicate report.

 Because matplotlib handles the actual rendering, errors or incorrect outputs may be due to a problem in matplotlib rather than one in seaborn.
 It can save time if you try to reproduce the issue in an example that uses only matplotlib, so that you can report it in the right place.
 But it is alright to skip this step if it’s not obvious how to do it.

-General support questions are more at home on either stackoverflow or discourse, which have a larger audience of people who will see your post and may be able to offer assistance.
-StackOverflow is better for specific issues, while discourse is better for more open-ended discussion.
+General support questions are more at home on either stackoverflow, where there is a larger audience of people who will see your post and may be able to offer assistance.
 Your chance of getting a quick answer will be higher if you include runnable code, a precise statement of what you are hoping to achieve, and a clear explanation of the problems that you have encountered.